Yes No Share to Facebook

 Unlawful Discharge of Firearm from Conveyance

-Question: What are the penalties for unlawfully discharging a firearm from a vehicle while hunting in Ontario?
+Question: What are the penalties in Ontario for unlawfully discharging a firearm from a vehicle or other conveyance while hunting?

 #